surpriselizard/surpriselizard/README.md

-- 👋 Hi, I’m @surpriselizard
+- 👋 Hi, I’m Jason Rempel

 - I am currently studying Computer Science at University.
 I am interested in learning lots, be it through working on a project, learning in a class, or in a online course.
 - I am most proficient in C#, Java, and C++.